 back to full calendar

-The Living Desert volunteers maintain more than 3,300 feet of track occupying three quarters of an acre on the zoo’s grounds.
-The main line travels on 940 feet of track over realistic--looking waterways and past well--known landmarks, including miniaturized reproductions of historic Old Indio, the Grand Canyon and Mount Rushmore.
-With one full--time staff member and a crew of 25 volunteers, the exhibit is active every day with at least seven trains running continuously at all times.
+Volunteers maintain more than 3,300 feet of track occupying three quarters of an acre on the Zoo’s grounds.
+The main line travels on 940 ft of track over realistic--looking waterways and past well--known landmarks, including miniaturized reproductions of historic Old Indio, the Grand Canyon and Mount Rushmore.
+The exhibit is active every day with at least seven trains running continuously at all times.

 National Train Day is a holiday started by Amtrak as a method to spread information to the general public about the advantages of railway travel and the history of trains in the United States.
 It is held each year on a Saturday near May 10, the anniversary of the pounding of the Golden spike in Promontory, Utah, which marked the completion of the first transcontinental railroad in the U.S.